 At least four weeks prior to each required performance recital, the complete proposed repertoire will be performed for the candidate's committee at a pre-recital evaluation jury.
 In the case of composition recitals, all scores and parts must be available for examination and at least half of the works must be performed for the committee.
 At the completion of the evaluation, the committee will notify the candidate as to whether or not the recital can be given as scheduled.
-Complete, typed and edited program notes must be presented to the committee for approval at the time of the pre-recital evaluation.
 All printed recital programs must contain program notes approved and signed by the instructor.
 Verbal commentary in lieu of program notes at recitals is not permitted.